mramshaw/Cloud_Django/README.md

 [Not quite what I expected, but makes sense as there haven't been any changes.
 If we check __showmigrations__ we will see everything is fine.]

-Now we will create some (different) polls:
+Now we will create some (different) poll questions:

     $ python manage.py shell
     Python 2.7.12 (default, Dec  4 2017, 14:50:18)